liquibase/liquibase-databricks/README.md

-# liquibase-databricks
+# Liquibase-Databricks Connector

 ## Summary
-This is the Liquibase Extension for Managing Delta Tables with DatabricksSQL.
+This is the Liquibase Extension for Managing Delta Tables on DatabricksSQL.

 Base/Contributed and Foundational Change types should be supported at this stage.
 Change types such as procedures, triggers, sequences, indexes are not supported.
 Databricks specific change types that are added are listed below along with their completion status.